qmk/qmk_firmware/docs/feature_macros.md

 ## Advanced Macro Functions

 There are some functions you may find useful in macro-writing.
-Keep in mind that while you can write some fairly advanced code within a macro if your functionality gets too complex you may want to define a custom keycode instead.
+Keep in mind that while you can write some fairly advanced code within a macro, if your functionality gets too complex you may want to define a custom keycode instead.
 Macros are meant to be simple.

 ### `record->event.pressed`